deepthiast/InterviewChallenge/Readme.md

      * Note: the previous id has to exist and be a neighbor to the current road *
      * @param road   the road to get the neighbor for
-     * @param prevId id of the neighbor to the road nood to move opposite from *
+     * @param prevId id of the neighbor to the road node to move opposite from *
      * @return optional road
      */